The myth of Pandora is as relevant today as ever before.

-The myth of Pandora and her mate Epimethius lived in a world of bliss.
+Pandora and her mate Epimethius lived in a world of bliss.
 There was only happiness and ease.
 No disease, no trouble.
 The archetype of Adam and Eve in the garden before they ate from the tree of knowledge.
-Life was rich and plentiful, full of wine, women and song.
-Just like it has been for the last 10 years.
+Life was rich and plentiful, full of wine and song.
+Just like it has been for so many in the rush to 2008.
 Buying stuff, bigger houses, TV’s, toys, dining out…drunk with the ease of it.

 Pandora was horrified.
 What had she done?
 What had her thoughtless and callous actions unleashed on the world?
-It was the first time she had to really suffer the effects of her actions – and the first time she got to taste consequence that really hurt.
+It was the first time she had to really suffer the effects of her actions – and the first time she got to taste consequence that hurt.

-Yet all of the time, calling from the box, was a small and musical voice–begging to be released.
+Meanwhile, calling from the box, was a small and musical voice–begging to be released.
 Wild with grief and pain, at first Pandora did not hear this voice.
 The world was being consumed by nastiness.
 Finally, at the depths of her despair, Pandora sat in front of the box, the place of her crime, seeking some relief from the guilt that racked her.
 Finally, when her sobs had exhausted her and it was quiet, she heard the whisper.
 “Let me out, let me out!”
 Terrified, least it be more trouble, but wondering if it were possible that there could be anything worse than was already unleashed, Pandora considered carefully the consequences.
 She decided that there was no where deeper or darker to go, so she opened the box.

 In a rush of light and music, out flew a tiny silver winged creature called Hope.
 Hope was the antithesis to all of the other evil and nasty creatures that had inhabited the box.
 She was beauty and light, laughter and song.
-And in her presence, the world was restored – with beauty and love, time with family and friends, music, poetry, laughter and song finding a place to dance amongst the shadows.
+And in her presence, while still being inflicted by the vile and nasty creatures, the world was rebalanced – with beauty and love, time with family and friends, music, poetry, laughter and song finding a place to dance amongst the shadows.

 Pandora’s box is wide open.
 The world is being tormented by the shadow of our excess.
 It always was unsustainable.
 We know now that we have to find better ways.
 We have to tackle the issues we have been avoiding.
 The ones we have tried to keep in the box.
 Not just the environment, or peak oil, or the economy, but population growth, our money systems, education, creating peace, our own integrity…

-However, at the bottom of the box lies Hope.
+At the bottom of the box lies Hope.
 Ever present, ready to be released.
 Hope lives in the world of the non linear, non rational.
 The miraculous.
 She defies explanation.

 Hope asks us to follow our inner whisper, the truth inside that speaks with aeons of wisdom, way beyond our mortal selves.
 Hope is the connection to that very field – the source of all creation.
 Hope knows that it will be touch and go, because that is the nature of man.
 Yet Hope asks of us to make the changes in our inner and outer world because Hope knows everything is possible.